Sanket5358/Project3_SocketCAN_DBC/README.md

         ↓
 Modified DBC
         ↓
-Different Engineering Value
+Modified Engineering Value

+This demonstrates the importance of correct DBC definitions.

-27. Adding Ambient Temperature
+27. Ambient Temperature Signal

-As part of the challenge task, the project adds:
+An additional signal called:

 Ambient Temperature

+was added to the project.

-The new signal is integrated into:
+The signal is integrated into:

 DBC file
 CAN transmitter
+CAN communication
 DBC decoding
 Python dashboard
 Documentation
-28. AI DBC Review

-The final DBC was reviewed using AI.

-The review checked:

-Possible syntax errors
-Incorrect signal definitions
-Incorrect scaling
-Incorrect offsets
-Incorrect ranges
-Incorrect units
-Signal layout
-Naming
-Documentation

-The AI suggestions were evaluated before being applied.

-Actual SocketCAN communication was used for final verification.
+The decoded value is displayed by the dashboard.

-29. Complete Validation Workflow
+28. Complete Validation Workflow
 DBC Design
     ↓
 AI-Assisted Generation